Best Laser Pointer of 2019: Complete Reviews With Comparisons

 How much should I spend?

 In terms of cost, we have found that a handful of top-rated laser pointers would set you back by a significant amount.
 However, the vast majority of good laser pointers we reviewed on this site are affordably-priced.
 This means that if budget is a concern, you could still find high-quality laser pointers for your needs at prices below $50.

 Different Laser Pointer Colors

-There are four different colors of lasers: red, green, blue, and yellow.
+There are five common colors of lasers: red, orange, yellow, green, and blue.
 While other colors do exist, they aren’t usually found in laser pointers.
 This is because the color of the laser correlates to how high the wavelength is.

 Thus, there’s a safety procedure when it comes to making laser pointers.
 We’ll discuss that under the “wavelength” section of this buyer’s guide.

 Lasers generally aren’t dangerous unless misused.
 You’ll find that there isn’t a “safe” range for laser pointers, but there are power levels that don’t inflict as much damage.

 Anything lower than 5 mW is safe for the human eye, as it gives the human enough time to blink and won’t damage any cones or rods found inside the eye.
 However, when that level gets higher than 5 mW, one flash into the eye can end up producing permanent eye damage, thus making it very dangerous if misused or by accident.